brainwavecollective/affect-engine/README.md

-This is an interim location.
-Work will be published separately.
-TBA Feb 2026.
+NOTE: This is an interim location and this should be considered a 301.
+Work is continuing with: [anima-engine](https://github.com/brainwavecollective/anima-engine).

 ## Acknowledgements